ellisonbg/py4science/book/getting_started.rst

    Out[182]: 15

-Similarly, you can *assign* to elemtns of the array with the same syntax.
+Similarly, you can *assign* to elements of the array with the same syntax.

 .. ipython::